stitchdata/docs/_connect-files/api/documentation/api-authentication.md

 sections:
   - content: |
       {% assign api = site.data.connect.api %}
       Authenticate your calls to the API by providing an access token in your requests.
 Each access token is associated with a single Stitch client account.
+Access tokens do not expire, but they may be revoked by the user at any time.

       Additionally, each request's permissions are limited to that Stitch client account.

       In the examples in this documentation, we use bearer auth: